Siege of Pskov

 After a two-day shelling of Pskov, the Polish army attacked for the first time on September 8.
 The Russians repelled the assault, which resulted in heavy Polish losses.
 Attempts to blow up the fortifications with mines and a general attack on November 2 also turned out to be fruitless.
 In November some Polish forces attacked the Pskovo-Pechorsky Monastery, but to no avail.

 King Stephen Báthory then ordered a passive siege, and the battle became a blockade.
 On December 1 the king left the siege together with most of the Lithuanian army, volunteers, and German, Hungarian, Romanian, Bohemian and Scottish mercenaries.
 Command of the remaining forces was given to Jan Zamojski.
 At the same time, during the siege in 1581, Polish cavalry raids devastated many regions of Russia, reaching Volga and Lake Ladoga.
 The regular cavalry was the best unit of the Polish forces.
 During the harsh winter of 1581-2 the rest of the besieging army would have mutinied but for the iron will of Chancellor Zamojski.
 The Chancellor held the blockade, although Russian partisans had been active in the Pskov area, attacking enemy foragers and communications.

 The Pskovian garrison undertook frequent sallies (approximately 46), mostly in November and December 1581.
 There were 31 attacks by Polish troops during the five-month siege.
 The siege dragged on, with neither side able to end it; in the meantime diplomatic negotiations, in which the Vatican became involved, led to the end of hostilities.

 Báthory and Ivan IV finally signed the Treaty of Jam Zapolski on January 15; Russia renounced its claims to Livonia and Polotsk and in exchange the Commonwealth returned Russian territories its armies had captured.
 On February 4, 1582, the last detachments of the Polish-Lithuanian army left the outskirts of Pskov.

 The siege of Pskov is commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "PSKOW 24 VIII 1581-15 I 1582".

+Result

+The siege ended in a Russian victory, (According to other sources, only tactical) both sides were exhausted from long battles, Ivan the Terrible realized that he did not have the strength to unblock the city, and the Poles compared it to Paris, believing that they would never take it.
+But despite this, the Poles achieved a strategic victory.
+And according to other sources, the Poles won mental and strategic.